Ortlund-Laboratory/SARS-CoV-2_Epitope_Mapping/Workflow_to_Determine_Escape_Scores/Workflow/scores_and_visualization/README.md

 ```
 Finally, add tab-separated headers (barcode  mutation  count) for each of these files.

 Now that we have the input files formatted correctly, we are ready to calculate escape scores and to visualize the data.
-We run these steps in separate mycpos and mycneg subdirectories.
+We run these steps in an escape subdirectory.

-## Z-normalized MycPos minus MycNeg Data

-For Figure 2 of our paper, we display our dataset encompassing both stabilization and destabilization scores.
-To generate this dataset, we z-normalize the MycPos and MycNeg datasets, subtract MycNeg from MycPos, then z-normalize again.
-This procedure is summarized in [z_norm_mycpos_minus_mycneg.xlsx](https://github.com/Ortlund-Laboratory/SARS-CoV-2-Structure/blob/main/Raw%20Deep%20Mutational%20Scanning%20(DMS)%20Data/Workflow/scores_and_visualization/z_norm_pos_minus_neg/z_norm_mycpos_minus_mycneg.xlsx).
-See the [z_norm_pos_minus_neg](https://github.com/Ortlund-Laboratory/SARS-CoV-2-Structure/blob/main/Raw%20Deep%20Mutational%20Scanning%20(DMS)%20Data/Workflow/scores_and_visualization/z_norm_pos_minus_neg) subfolder.